+or 2.Beer: Three (3) cases.
 Section 8.
 Consumption in public places.

-It shall be unlawful for any person while present at any of the following public places in this city to sell, purchase, dispense, possess, or use any intoxicating liquor: School, Post Office, Clinic, city Hall, Church, Stores, Power Plant, Community Center (see exclusions, Section 12 of this chapter), Learning Center, Maintenance Garage, and Fire Station.
+It is a minor offense (violation) while present at any of the following public places in this city to sell, purchase, dispense, possess, or use any intoxicating liquor: School, Post Office, Clinic, City Hall, Church, Stores, Power Plant, Community Center Jeremy's Note-there are no exclusions listed so delete this Learning Center, Maintenance Garage, and Fire Station, or upon the City streets of Kaltag.
 AS 47.37.250.
+(Ord.
+96-10)

 Section 9.
 Bootlegging.

-It is always unlawful for any person(s), firm, corporation, organization, company, or other entity to manufacture, sell, offer for sale or possess for sale or barter; traffic in, barter or exchange for goods, an intoxicating beverage in this city without first obtaining an appropriate license from the State of Alaska and the City of Goodnews Bay.
+It is always unlawful for any person(s), firm, corporation, organization, company, or other entity to manufacture, sell, offer for sale or possess for sale or barter; traffic in, barter or exchange for goods, an intoxicating beverage in this city without first obtaining an appropriate license from the State of Alaska and the City of Kaltag.
 AS 4.120.010.

 Section 10.
 Driving while intoxicated.
+(Deleted, Ord.
+96-07)